siddsabata/codedeck/README.md

 - Make sure Docker can access your attempts repository directory
 - On macOS/Linux, the path should be under your home directory

+**Database Issues**:
+- Database creation is **fully automatic** - no manual setup required
+- If you encounter database problems, delete `prisma/dev.db` and restart the app
+- The startup script will recreate a fresh database with proper schema
+- Choose "Yes" for sample data if you want example problems to get started

 **Script Permission Issues**:
 ```bash
 # If you get "permission denied" when running the script: